-Our history in the Environmental Assessment process
+Our history in the Environmental Assessment process (prior to April 30, 2022)

 The Company commenced baseline data collection to support the information requirements for the Application in 2002.

 In October 2002, PBM outlined project plans and development schedule to BC Energy, Mines and Petroleum Resources, BC Environmental Assessment Office, BC Ministry of Environment, BC Ministry of Forests, Canadian Environmental Assessment Agency, Lake Babine Nation and the Village of Granisle.